Welcome to Service Dogs Laws Alaska

 Some people who have a disability may have more than one service dog, and this is okay.
 Someone might have two different disabilities, or they may need two different dogs for the same disability.

 Examples would be someone who needs a dog for navigation and another dog that will alert of a dangerous blood sugar level for a diabetic.
-Or, someone who needs two dogs for a stability and/or balance issue.
+Or, someone who needs two dogs for stability and/or balance issue.
+Read more on our blog: Federal ADA Service Dog Laws Easy Guide & FAQs

 Service animals do need to be harnessed, leashed, or tethered.
 The only exception is if those things would interfere with the dog’s task or work, or if the person’s disability prevents using them.